pria115/eTe-analysis/README.md

  # How to start ?
  - Fork this repository to your personal remote repository(account)

-     This will be your own remote repo to which you commit your local changes and from which (browser interface) your pull request will be made.
+     This will be your own remote repo to which you push your locally committed changes and from which (browser interface) your pull request will be made.

  - In your local machine, create local repository,